 Assets in the default option are invested in the best interests of members and beneficiaries, taking into account the profile of members.
-Considering the demographics of the Plan's membership and the Trustees' views of heave the membership might behave at retirementations.

-the Trustees believe that the current default option is appropriate and will continue to review this regularly, and more strategically at least triennially, or after significant changes to the Plan's demographic (if sooner).
+Considering the demographics of the Plan's membership and the Trustees' views of here the membership might behave at retire membership and the trustees of the plane the membership might behave at retire membership and the trustees of the plane the membership might behave at retire membership and the trustees of the plane the membership might behave at retire membership and the trustees of the plane the membership might behave at retire member the Trustees believe that the current default option is appropriate and will continue to review this regularly, and more strategically at least triennially, or after significant changes to the Plan's demographic (if sooner).